broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

    all funds in opposite direction.
 7. Relays are monitoring this transaction and begin transferring procedure from `Solana` to `Everscale` (this is described in corresponding chapter).

+## Approve over limit withdrawals algorithm

+All withdrawals that exceeds limits will be stuck in `Waiting for approve` state.
+In that case admin key is used to approve this withdrawal.

+1. Admin calls approve pending withdraw in `Solana` `Token Proxy` program, transferring payload.
+2. `Token proxy` checks existence of withdraw account, relays confirmations, state.
+3. `Token proxy` checks admin key for correctness.
+4. `Token proxy` changes state to `Pending` for withdrawal.
+5. `Token proxy` checks vault balance.
+6. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
+7. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+15. `Token proxy` sets state to `Processed`.